precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 The mapping configuration has undergone a major revision between preCICE version 2 and preCICE version 3.
 For the documentation of version 2, checkout the documentation of [our previous versions](fundamentals-previous-versions.html).
 {% endnote %}

+{% tip %}
+Instead of using static meshes as described here, we are currently working on a [just-in-time data mapping](couple-your-code-just-in-time-mapping.html), where the meshes are not statically defined during initialization, but change at runtime.
+{% endtip  %}

 Each data mapping definition refers to two meshes in the participant configuration: a `provide` mesh defined by the participant and a `receive` mesh defined by another participant (e.g. `MySolver2`):

 ```xml